bruceferguson3/Alcove/readme.md

 To help our team adhere to agile principles, we utilized a [Trello ticketing board](https://trello.com/b/fhb0HIhp/alcove) following kanban methodology, prioritizing continuous improvement and flexible processes.

-## Coming Soon
-* Mobile-first responsive design to better allow users to access Alcove on the go
-* Authentication to allow users to review and save listings
-* Search features allowing users to search by city

 ## Getting Started
 To run Alcove in your localhost: